-To generate a 4D MR sequence from that the program has to collect all data frames that were aquired during the same breating phase, i.e. not at the same time but at different times during the same breathing phase.
+To generate a 4D MR sequence from that the program has to collect all data frames that were acquired during the same breating phase, i.e. not at the same time but at different times during the same breathing phase.

 To find these, the navigator slices are utilized.
-Finding correspondances between the navigator slices of the pure navigator sequence and the once of the alternating sequence means to find similar or same breathing phases.
+Finding correspondences between the navigator slices of the pure navigator sequence and the once of the alternating sequence means to find similar or same breathing phases.